 - As rule, if DAC’s internal or external dedicated clock generator is used for synchronization, jitter suppressing before a DAC’s digital input is not sensible.

-- If a DAC uses synchronization by digital audio input, jitter suppressing before DAC makes sense.
+- If a DAC uses synchronization by the digital audio input, jitter suppressing before DAC makes sense.

 - The most effective jitter suppressing may be achieved after analysis of the audio system scheme (including device schemes) and measurements.